GrahamDennis/rising-tide/README.md

 inherit (project) devShells packages legacyPackages;
 ```

-See \<integration-tests/flake-utils/python-package/> for a complete example.
+See the [Python package integration test](./integration-tests/flake-utils/python-package/) for a complete example.

 </details>